rancher/rke2-docs/docs/advanced.md

 update-ca-trust
 ```

-3. configure RKE2 to use the `aws` cloud-provider with the custom `cloud.conf` created in step 1:
+3. Configure RKE2 to use the `aws` cloud-provider with the custom `cloud.conf` created in step 1:

 ```yaml
 # /etc/rancher/rke2/config.yaml